Documentation

 └── sum.exe

-The README.md file is the file that will be displayed on the GitHub page of your repo.
-Add your docs and then push the changes to GitHub.
-You can find the docs under the list of files in your GitHub repo.
-Here is what it would look like once you push your changes:
+The README.md file is displayed on your GitHub repository’s page.
+Add your documentation, then push the changes to GitHub.
+You can view the documentation under the list of files in your GitHub repo.
+Here’s what it will look like once you push your changes:

 README Example